Applications for Fall 2018 internships are open.

 “My experiences with NRI will play a crucial role in any successes I have as an attorney.
 I am eternally grateful to National Review Institute for providing me with a rewarding and challenging internship that taught me so much.
 My internship at NRI provided me with opportunities to learn and grow that I would have struggled to find anywhere else.” -John Kurtz, Intern 2013-2015

 NRI Interns should be enrolled in an undergraduate program and have strong research and writing skills.
 Interns in the Fall and Spring should be available to work 20 hours per week, with flexible scheduling based on course load.
-Summer Internships entail full time work for 8-10 weeks.
+Summer Internships entail full-time work for 8-10 weeks.
 Interns must be comfortable in a support role to the NRI Fellows and staff.
 Interns should successfully manage multiple projects simultaneously, have a high degree of conscientiousness and excellent organizational skills, and be proficient with basic computer software programs.
-Experience with WordPress, and a familiarity with and interest in the work of WFB, is a plus.
+Experience with WordPress, and a familiarity with an interest in the work of WFB, is a plus.

 How to Apply:

 Applicants should send a resume, transcript (unofficial acceptable), recommendation, and a cover letter explaining why you would like to work with the National Review Institute to firstname.lastname@example.org with the subject line: NRI Office Intern.
 Applications will be reviewed on a rolling basis.
 Please use the contact info above for any further questions.
 NRI often partners with the Charles Koch Institute, The Fund for American Studies, and other internship programs when hiring interns, and applicants can choose to apply through either program, as well.

 Past Intern Profiles: